Sarah Lozanova

 Monitor Exposure To Extreme Temperatures

 EV batteries can have a shorter lifespan in warmer climates.
-Extremely warm temperatures while driving, charging, and parking can strain EV batteries, shortening its lifespan.
+Extremely warm temperatures while driving, charging, and parking can strain EV batteries, shortening their lifespan.
 Whenever possible, EV drivers should park in the shade on warm days.

-FAQs About EV Battery Life
+FAQs About How Long EV Batteries Last

 Strict laws in many states result in nearly 100% of lead-acid batteries getting recycled.
 This is good news for the environment because it helps reduce the need for extracting virgin raw materials.